A Comprehensive Guide to Visiting & Trekking Gorillas in Volcanoes National Park 2023/24

-Such men and women know the gorilla families being visited, and know what can and cannot be done.
+Such men and women know the gorilla families being visited and know what can and cannot be done.
 Listen to what they tell you to do and not do.

 Also, there are rules to follow when observing the gorillas that are geared towards not angering, frightening, or in any other way upsetting the gorillas.

 Volcanoes National Park is particularly well maintained and patrolled.
 Visitor safety is a top priority at both parks.
-So you’re in one of the safest spots of each country when you go gorilla trekking.
+So you’re in one of the safest spots in each country when you go gorilla trekking.

 So gorilla trekking in Rwanda is a safe and exciting, adventure!